synw/django-changefeed/README.md

 Clone the repository and get the python client `pip install rethinkdb` You will also need a Celery worker.
 It will handle the push data operations as an asynchronous task and will launch a listener to handle the changes flow.
+Add `'changeflow` to INSTALLED_APPS.

 Usage
 -----